corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 Limitations by design:

 * Confidential keypairs would require a separate recovery mechanism.
-* It's impossible to recover self-issued, not transacted `OwnableStates`, as they would exist in the vault of the owner only.
+* It's impossible to recover self-issued, not transacted or transacted only with yourself `OwnableStates`, as they would exist in the vault of the owner only.
 * In a highly unlikely event, if *all* transaction participants loose some transaction data from their vaults, this transaction would become unrecoverable.
+* Transaction will be unrecoverable if it has been performed with the parties which don't exist anymore.
 * Data recovery might potentially take a long time, in the case if the ledger is big or if some of the nodes are unreachable.
 * Flow checkpoints can't be recovered, as they are not shared with the counterparts.
 In the case of disaster all in-progress flows would be lost.
 Note: this is not a consensus issue as flows are used to collaboratively create transactions ready for signing.
 So the loss of a flow can not lead to loss of ledger consensus between parties.